 What do I need to do if I want to travel outside the U.S. during my program?

-Please submit your DS-2019 Form to InterExchange Career Training USA for a travel authorization signature.
-Bring your documents in person to our New York office or mail the form to us (registered mail is advised).
-Please submit a cover letter with your DS-2019 Form that includes the dates of travel, the destination, and a return address where we can send your signed form.
-If you would like us to ship your form back to you for overnight delivery, please include the $20 shipping fee.
-Note that you may not be away from your internship/training program for more than 30 days.
-If you do not return to your host employer on or before the 30th day after your last day in the office, you will no longer be actively pursuing your program and your program will be ended in SEVIS.
+You must receive a travel validation signature from InterExchange before departing the U.S. Please submit your request for travel validation at least one week before your intended travel date.
+Review our tips on travel during your program.
+NOTE: You may not be away from your internship/training program for more than 30 days.
+If you do not return to your host employer on or before the 30th day after your last day in the office, you will no longer be actively pursuing your program, and your program will be ended in SEVIS.

 Do I need a travel validation for trips within the U.S.?